goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 4.12 Specify a port in production, randomize in testing

-**TL;DR:** When testing against the API, it's common and desirable to initialize the web server inside the tests.
+**אמ;לק:** When testing against the API, it's common and desirable to initialize the web server inside the tests.
 Let the server randomize the web server port in testing to prevent collisions.
 If you're using Node.js http server (used by most frameworks), doing so demands nothing but passing a port number zero - this will randomize an available port

 **Otherwise:** Specifying a fixed port will prevent two testing processes from running at the same time.
 Most of the modern test runners run with multiple processes by default